mhunter1/dynr/README.md

 # README #

-This README documents the steps necessary to get `dynr` cooking.
+This README file documents the steps necessary to get `dynr` cooking.
 That was the first of many food-based puns.
 It will not be the last.

 [![](http://cranlogs.r-pkg.org/badges/dynr)](https://cran.r-project.org/package=dynr)